microbiome/OMA/11_taxonomic_information.md

 ## colTree: NULL
 ```

-The implementation is based on the the `toTree` function from the
+The implementation is based on the `toTree` function from the
 `TreeSummarizedExperiment` package [@R-TreeSummarizedExperiment].

 ## Data agglomeration {#data-agglomeration}